List of characters in The Lego Movie franchise: Mom

 Mom (voiced by Amanda Farinos in The Lego Movie, portrayed by Maya Rudolph in The Lego Movie 2: The Second Part) is the unnamed wife of The Man Upstairs and the mother of Finn and Bianca.

 Her voice is heard in The Lego Movie when she tells her husband and son that the tacos are ready.

 In The Lego Movie 2: The Second Part, she is fully seen where she has brown hair.
 A recurring gag in the film is when she steps on Lego pieces with her foot causing her to scream "Ayeeee!" due to her being barefoot at the time.
 She even says that the pain is close to the pain she had during childbirth.
-The mother is the source of the "Armamageddon" (Our Mama Gets In) in which she is tired of Finn and Bianca fighting over their LEGOs and nearly has their figures all shut up in storage.
+The mother is the source of the "Armamageddon" (Our Mama Gets In) in which she is tired of Finn and Bianca fighting over their LEGO bricks and nearly has their figures all shut up in storage.
 This started "Armamageddon" which Rex Dangervest took advantage of.
 After Rex is defeated and Finn and Bianca reconcile, their mom watches them play with their father's Lego sets until she hears her husband asking her where his pants are.